 Their objective was outdoor recreation, especially fishing, duck hunting, and the snaring of wild pigeons.
-Pittsfield was selected as their first central headquarters in part because it was the largest town in an area famous for its annual fall flights of wild pigeons in the middle of the 19th century.
-Pittsfield was also directly accessible from Boston via the existing railroad and had a well known hotel, The Lancey House, where club members initially stayed and dined.
+Pittsfield was selected for their first central headquarters in part because it was the largest town in an area famous for its annual fall flights of wild pigeons in the middle of the 19th century.
+Pittsfield was also directly accessible from Boston via Maine Central Railroad and had a well known hotel, The Lancey House, where club members initially stayed and dined.

 The organization soon took over a building which stood in an open field near the hotel.
 They converted the building into a club house with a living room and kitchen on the lower floor and one big dormitory room with cots occupying the entire second story.
 They would continue to get their main meals at The Lancey House.
 Club members chartered a sleeping car from the railroad and usually make the trip to Pittsfield in July.

 A few members who were retired from active business remained all summer and well into the fall while others came for shorter visits.
 All put in a lot of time fishing and when September came, duck hunting and pigeon snaring were the principal sports.